ncrowther/bamoe2wxo/reactCloudant/README.md

 ./CErun

-10. Open the URL using the IBM Cloud Code Engine route for the refunds application
+10. Open the URL using the IBM Cloud Code Engine route for the application

 ## Learn More about React